Venue: Ashcombe Suite, County Hall, Kingston upon Thames, Surrey KT1 2DN. View directions

-2. The deadline for public questions is seven days before the meeting(5 September 2019)
+2. The deadline for public questions is seven days before the meeting(19 June 2019)

 3. The deadline for petitions was 14 days before the meeting, and no petitions have been received.

-Mary Lewis, Cabinet Member for Children, Young People and Families
+Mary Lewis, Cabinet Member for Children, Young People & Families